Broadband service problems

 Whether checking emails, ordering groceries online or streaming Netflix, the last thing you want is a poor broadband service.
 From interrupted service to slow connections, make sure you get the best broadband.

 Answers to your problems

-My broadband service is often interrupted, what can I do?
+My broadband is slow or often interrupted, what can I do?

-You're entitled to get the broadband service you've been promised.
-Which? explains what you can do if your service is regularly interrupted.
+You're entitled to get the broadband service you've been promised, know what you can do if your service isn't what it should be.

 Step by step guides

 How to complain about interruptions to your broadband service

 If you're experiencing regular interruptions to your broadband service, use our step-by-step guide to help you complain to your provider.